This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Sustainability

-That said, we choose high-quality, lightweight solid brass for good reason.
-Unlike common metals used in pet accessories, brass is naturally resistant to corrosion, meaning it lasts longer and maintains its strength over time—reducing the need for replacements.
-Its lighter weight also ensures comfort for your dog, without compromising on durability and security
+We choose high-quality, lightweight solid brass for good reason.
+Unlike common metals used in pet accessories, high-quality brass is naturally resistant to corrosion, meaning it lasts longer and maintains its strength over time—reducing the need for replacements.

 Our exclusive own brass production